king1484/social/README.md

 # Blogger Website

 Features:
--> Login, Registration with validations
+-> Login, Registration with validations \n
--> All posts with likes functionality
+-> All posts with likes functionality \n
 -> Upload new post
 -> User profile with thier posts
 -> Edit, delete posts